 Please stand in the correct place at the start of the run according to your ability.
 If you are slower than the runners behind you this will cause a bottleneck at the start of the parkrun.
 Please mind your feet particularly at the start of the run.
 No slips and trips please.

-All dogs must be on a short, hand-held lead to minimise trip hazards.
+All dogs must be on a short, hand-held lead (no cani-cross leads) to minimise trip hazards.
 One dog per runner maximum.
+An adult should be running solo, accompanying a child under-11 or in charge of a dog or a buggy but never both please.
 Dog walkers who are supporting runners are asked to keep off the paths that the runners use during the run please.

 A reminder about one of the key rules that govern parkrun.
-For your, our and your children's protection could parents please help us by making sure that any children under 11 are accompanied by a responsible adult at all times (see notes above).
+For your, our and your children's protection could parents please help us by making sure that any children under 11 are accompanied by a responsible adult at all times.

 Why not order yourself a printed plastic barcode?